-The accounts payable function manages the processing of supplier invoices, all the way from reception of the invoice, through coding and approvals, until the payment is posted in the ERP or financial system and ready for payment.
-There are two main types of supplier invoices: purchase-order-based invoices, also called PO invoices, and non-PO invoices or expense invoices.
-Discover the differences between these two types and why the invoice approval process will differ depending on the type.
+Accounts payable is responsible for managing the processing of supplier invoices, from reception of the invoice, through coding and approvals, until the payment is posted in the ERP or financial system and ready for payment.
+There are two main types of supplier invoices: purchase order-based invoices, also called PO invoices, and expense invoices (or non-PO invoices)..
+Discover the differences between these two types, and why the invoice approval process differs depending on the type.

-The difference between PO vs. non-PO invoices lies in the purchase that generated the invoice.
+The difference between PO and non-PO invoices lies in the purchase that generated the invoice.
 When a purchase requisition process is in place, the purchase will be triggered by a pre-approved purchase order (PO) that is sent to the supplier.
-In the case of purchases made outside the regulated purchase process, a non-PO invoice, also called expense invoice, will be sent from the supplier.
+In the case of purchases made outside the regulated purchase process, a non-PO invoice, also called an expense invoice, is sent from the supplier.

 What is a PO Invoice?

 A PO invoice should include the purchase order number and details of the goods or services provided as agreed between the buyer and supplier.
-Arriving at accounts payable, the PO invoice will be matched against the purchase order to ensure all details correspond.
-In most cases, companies will perform a 3-way invoice matching to verify the PO invoice details matches both the purchase order and the goods receipt registered in the procurement or ERP system upon reception of goods or services.
+Arriving at accounts payable, the PO invoice is matched against the purchase order to ensure that all details correspond.
+In most cases, companies will perform a three-way invoice matching to verify that the PO invoice details match both the purchase order and the goods receipt registered in the procurement or ERP system upon reception of goods or services.
 PO invoices typically include invoices for purchases of direct material.

 What is a Non-PO Invoice?

-Non-PO invoices do not have a purchase order associated and are the result of spend outside a regulated procurement process.
-This type of invoice is often called expense invoice and is used for various indirect purchases.
+Non-PO invoices do not have a purchase order associated with them, and are the result of spend outside a regulated procurement process.
+These types of invoices are often called expense invoices and are used for various indirect purchases.

 What is the Invoice Approval Process for PO vs. Non-PO Invoices?

 The accounts payable process is different for PO vs. non-PO invoices, mainly when it comes to the invoice approval process.